 Protecting Your Loved Ones In Elder Care

 As our population ages, senior abuse and nursing home abuse are on the rise.
-We at Debra L. Broz, Attorneys at Law, PLC, have been fighting to bring justice to victims of elder abuse for years.
+We at Debra L. Broz, Attorneys at Law, PLC, have been fighting to bring justice to the victims of elder abuse for years.
 If your loved one shows any of the following signs of abuse from reckless or negligent actions, act immediately.

-- Infected bedsores or pressure ulcers
+- Bedsores or ulcers

-Does your loved one show any agitation, withdrawal or fear; frequent crying; or complaints of poor treatment?
+Does your loved one show any agitation, withdrawal or fear, frequent crying or complaints of poor treatment?
 These can also be signs of abuse.
 Families place their trust in nursing homes to provide the care their loved ones need, but nursing homes are often understaffed.
-As a result certified nurse assistants are required to care for more residents than they can handle.
+As a result, certified nurse assistants are required to care for more residents than they can handle.
 We are prepared to fight for your loved ones to ensure they get the justice they need to recover from their abuse.

 Now Is the Time To Take Action